lunfardo314/lunfardo314.github.io/txdocs/easyfl.md

 Each script/formula is evaluated in the context of the transaction, i.e. script expression should be able to access the (immutable) context.
 For this reason, EasyFL engine ensures means of providing evaluation context to the expression interpreted.
 The script of the expression accesses parts of the evaluation context (the transaction) via special embedded functions.

 Evaluation steps:
-- convert bytecode to a tree-like evaluation form.
-Vertices are function descriptors.
-It is enforced, that opcodes of function must strictly diminish going down the evaluation tree. **This prevents any recursion/loops at the bytecode level** (a possible attack vector)
+- convert bytecode to a tree-like evaluation form
 - provide evaluation context, usually the _transaction context_.
 - run evaluation recursively along the tree down to the terminal data elements (embedded functions)